Current mortgage rates¬†are down -- again.

-That means for every $1,000 you pay to your bank today, you could reduce your payment to $700.¬†That's huge.
+That means for every $1,000 you pay to your lender¬†today, you could reduce your payment by $300 per month.

-Additionally, there are an estimated 6.5 million homeowners eligible for a refinance to today's low rates which means that a¬†lot¬†of people are letting their chance to refinance slip by.
+Additionally, there are an estimated 6.5 million homeowners eligible for a refinance who are unaware of their current eligibility.
+Maybe you are one of them.

 According to Freddie Mac, U.S. homeowners wait a long time before they opt to refinance.

-In this year's second quarter, the median age of a refinanced loan was¬†5.6 years.
-This means that the typical refinanced loan dates to early-2010, when 30-year mortgage rates were in the 5s; and, home values were in the crater.
+In this year's third¬†quarter, the median age of a refinanced loan was 7.0 years.
+This means that the typical refinanced loan dates to mid-2008, when last decade's mortgage market downturn was beginning; and, when mortgage rates were at near 6.25%.

-The first argument goes that it doesn't make sense to refinance unless you're lowering your mortgage rate by one percentage point or more.
+The first argument against refinancing goes that it doesn't make sense to refinance unless you're lowering your mortgage rate by one percentage point or more.

 The second says that it doesn't make sense to refinance if you're going to move before your loans¬†hit its "breakeven" point.